Join thousands of other practices working with Healthcare Waste Management.

 The necessity to have a licensed, trained, and professional medical waste disposal company has never been a higher priority.
 We are knowledgeable in all areas of state and federal law and each of our drivers and staff members are employed by us.
 HWM owns our own trucks and disposal plants.
 We are partnered with small and large healthcare organizations of all types working to ensure that we accommodate a pickup schedule for your company that meets your needs.

 HWM assists with employee training so that your organization is OSHA compliant and we supply medical waste containers, including sharps containers, that fit a potentially changing volume.

 We offer our clients a wide selection of single use and reusable medical waste containers and have specialty sharps containers that include roll top lids that separate the sharp ends and help to keep staff safe.
 We offer consultations with our customers to evaluate and recommend the best locations for sharps containers in-house and storage locations when the they are ready for Sharps Container Disposal.
 We have added new lines of rolling and stackable containers as part of our innovation efforts.

 One of the ways that we encourage improvement is to always be looking for the safest and most innovative products for our clients.
 Our concern for the environment has allowed HWM to be one of the top medical waste disposal companies involved in many ecological endeavors.

 HWM takes pride in having clients in ten states.
 We invest in our company, our staff, our trucks, and our disposal facilities so that our customers know that the services they receive are directly from Health Waste Management.
 Our policy is to remain flexible as we all get through the pandemic together and to supply the best service and containers that will help to keep everyone safe.

-Searches related to Sharps Container Disposal
+Topics related to Sharps Container Disposal

 Join thousands of other practices working with HWM.